 AmTrust Alternatives 2020

-Industry-leading customer care and specialized packages at competitive prices
+(Best overall) Industry-leading customer care and specialized packages at competitive prices

 AmTrust is an insurance carrier that emphasizes products made for small business with a particular focus on coverage for restaurants, grocery stores, hotels, and retail and wholesale stores.
 The company has most of the policies small businesses need, such as workers’ compensation and BOP, plus specialty products for high-risk industries.
 Below is a discussion of some of the coverages it offers.